 - anxiety and avoidance (eg simple phobias or separation anxiety)

 The team can provide techniques and strategies to children and young people, either on a direct 1:1 basis, or within school groups.
 MHST also work closely with parents/carers to help them understand and support their child’s mental health.

-The team will also work with school leaders and headteachers to promote better mental health for everyone as part of the school’s ‘Whole School Approach‘.
+The team work collaboratively with the school’s mental health lead and senior leadership team to raise awareness and promote better mental health for everyone as part of the school’s ‘Whole School and College Approach‘.

 - low intensity Cognitive Behavioural Therapy (CBT)

 - thought challenging

 CBT involves the EMHP working with the individual to focus on their mental health concern, in particular their thoughts and feelings, and the impact it is having on them.
 The EMHP will work with the young person to develop a toolkit of practical strategies and coping mechanisms to help them deal with difficult situations when they arise.

 CBT is a talking therapy, based upon the understanding that thoughts, feelings, physical sensations and actions are interconnected.
 It suggests that negative thoughts and feelings can trap the individual in a cycle and helps to identify ways to break that cycle.